Isabel Sieh

 I'm originally from Manila, Philippines and New York.

 You can email me at isabelrs@stanford.edu.
-I also have a LinkedIn, GitHub, and resume.
+I also have a LinkedIn and GitHub.

 Portfolio